Tambach Formation: Paleobiota

 The ecosystem of the Tambach Formation is unusual for its lack of aquatic animals such as xenacanthid sharks, Eryops, or Diplocaulus, which are otherwise common in Early Permian red beds.
 This is best explained by its mountainous environment, isolated from the monsoonal lowland floodplains which deposited most of the red beds.
 In addition, the ephemeral nature of the Tambach Basin's lakes and rivers means that only aquatic animals adapted to such conditions, such as conchostracans, were able to flourish.
 The Tambach Basin did support a diverse amphibian fauna, but only terrestrially-adapted types including dissorophoids and seymouriamorphs.
 Large herbivorous tetrapods such as caseids and especially diadectids are the most common body fossils recovered from the formation, while carnivorous synapsids are relatively rare.
 This is in contrast to North American environments, where fossils of carnivores such as Dimetrodon outnumber herbivore fossils.
 The environmental conditions of Tambach likely created a food web which was very different from that of the lowlands.
 The most common plants were tough, drought-adapted types such as conifers, while seed ferns and other lowland plants were much rarer.
 Fibrous terrestrial plants encouraged colonization of the basin by herbivorous land animals, but the dry climate prevents the development of an aquatic food chain, inhibiting animals such as large species of Dimetrodon, which get a large portion of their food from waterways.

+The Tambach Formation preserves the oldest known terrestrial regurgitalite (fossilized vomit), in the form of a cluster of bones including material from Thuringothyris, Eudibamus, and diadectids.
+The regurgitalite was probably from a large predator such as Dimetrodon teutonis or Tambacarnifex.